vxtools/beetle/opt/qlogic/README.md

-This is helper package to reload qla2xxx driver with enabling multiple vectors and setting the max value to 16 per port.
+This package will reload the qla2xxx driver with multiple vectors enabled and a max queue value of 16 per port.

-After loading the module, it rebalances the interrupts across all the vectors.
+After loading the module, a script rebalances the interrupts across all vectors.

 Pre req : Disable irqbalance on the system